kaustubhmote/pulseplot/README.md

 ### Alignments

-If you want your diagrams to look exactly like they appear on an oscilloscope, set the `center_align` attribute on your `Axes` to True.
+If you want your diagrams to look like they appear on an oscilloscope, set the `center_align` attribute on your `Axes` to True.

 ![CP](examples/cross_polarization.png "cp")
 [See source](examples/cross_polarization.py)